chintunglin/nextrngbook/docs/index.md

 - **L**ong period length:
 With appropriate parameters,
 DX generators can achieve the maximum period \( p^k - 1 \),
-sufficient for most simulation scenarios.
+which is more than sufficient for most simulation scenarios even with moderate order \(k\).

 - **P**ortability:
 DX generators avoid high-bit arithmetic and output transformations,